 A good one to start with is working as a certified nursing assistant (CNA).
 The possibilities with this degree are massive.
 Many work in hospitals, home health, or long-term care facilities such as nursing homes.
 The good news is the education required isn't as extensive as some of the other positions.

 This position has a special place in my heart because I actually worked as one of these for many years.
-It was my first taste of the medical field and I still perform many of the duties and practice a lot of the skills required for this type of job.
+It was my first taste of the medical field and I still perform many of the duties (click here to find out what they are) and practice a lot of the skills required for this type of job.
 However, it isn't for everybody.
 It takes a special person to do this type of work.
 Are you up for it?

 One caregiver employment position that takes quite a bit more effort to get into, but is well worth it in the long run, is a career as a registered nurse (RN).
 This is actually what I am currently work as.
 Like CNA work, it isn't for the faint of heart.
 There is an overwhelming amount of pressure and responsibility constantly on your shoulders.
 Click here for an RN and CNA comparison.